h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ### Final Verdict
 I'm having a hard time recommending this certification for a couple of reasons.
 One, if you are curious about networking and want to explore it, I think self-study would more than suffice for that purpose.
 Through self-study, I think you will be able to determine whether or not the material and subject matter is captivating for you.
 Two, if you know for a fact you want to learn networking, I think there are better training alternatives which cover the material in more depth and actually will impart upon you the practical skills to at least perform *some* professional networking tasks with appropriate adult-level supervision.
 The Cisco certifications come to mind (at least the entry-level-ish ones like CCNA R&S).
 Three, if you think you need this certification on your resume to get your past an HR filter or get your foot in the door, that is a completely valid concern; however, the issue arises whenever we consider that the Cisco certifications better prepare you for professional networking roles and would also accomplish this same HR filter defeating goal.
 As an added bonus, any hiring manager who prefers Net+ over something like CCNA R&S just removed themselves from your list of potential employers!
 One less thing to worry about!

 But!
 If you're dead set on the certification then by all means go for it!
-It is DoD compliant.
+It is 8570 compliant.
 It does provide some good foundational networking information for those who perhaps need networking knowledge but nothing too esoteric.
 Not everyone needs to be a networking guru, this is where this certification comes in.
 I think for the purposes of entry level pentesting, the kind of material covered in the certification course might be pretty spot on (again, I’m just guessing here I have no idea.)
 I just think if your goal is the information you need to do entry-level pentesting then you can do it without the certification.

 If you need an 8570 compliant certification for your resume then go for it!